rbaron/sugarboat/notes.md

   * So it becomes a 9-axis sensor
   * Somehow lets us extract the orientation from the accelerometer + gyro
   * Apparently [not publicly documented](https://github.com/jrowberg/i2cdevlib/blob/master/Arduino/MPU6050/MPU6050.h#L731)
+  * Seems to have some sort of internal gravity sensor.
+Does this mean that it has some reference for pitch/roll, but not for yaw?

 ## Articles
 * [Geek Mom Projects - DMP data from i2cdevlib](http://www.geekmomprojects.com/mpu-6050-dmp-data-from-i2cdevlib/)